Resource Home | Downloads | Audition | Degree Programs

 - Music majors with secondary instruments as not indicated by degree requirements

 - All students will enroll in applied study as appropriate to their degree programs.
-A degree program assessment will occur at the first level change jury.
+A degree program assessment will occur at the end of the freshman year.
+This is part of the “First Year Confirmation.”

 - The lengths of applied lessons are as follows: 25 minutes for 1 credit lessons and 50 minutes for 2 credit lessons.
 Professors and instructors may elect to teach longer periods of time for both 1 and 2 credit lessons.
-Students who are enrolled in applied study will receive additional instruction provided by an hour studio class a minimum of once every 2 weeks.
+Students who are enrolled in applied study will receive additional instruction provided by studio class.

 - As specified in the various degree programs, students will enroll for a half or full recital as a minimum requirement for graduation.